WHO WE ARE

-Please click on and look at the rearranged Programme for the rest of 2020 to see what is now planned for the rest of 2020.
-Members can take part in the digital and on-line demonstrations and there are no limits about the numbers who can sign in.
+Please click on and look at the rearranged Programme for the rest of 2021.
+Members can take part in the digital and on-line demonstrations.
+There are no limits about the numbers who can sign in.

 If the Covid-19 lockdown is extended then we may arrange more demonstrations in this way and we will also do that if they work well.